chany93/AoseDevKit2018-Generic/README.md

 #### Steps

-Each intention provides its implementation in separate steps (implemented as methods) that should not perform blocking code.
+Each intention provides its implementation in separate steps (implemented as methods like this: Next step(IntentionInput in)) that should not perform blocking code.
 The first step called when the intention is scheduled is the step0.
 Other steps can be defined as in the example of above.

 Each step must return a Next object which can be conveniently created with the useful shortcut methods offered by the intention class:
 ```java